-• All in-kind gifts generated through approved gift solicitations should be reported to the Advancement Office within 48 hours of the department or organization receiving the gift.
+All in-kind gifts generated through approved gift solicitations should be reported to the Advancement Office within 48 hours of the department or organization receiving the gift.
 Those receiving the in-kind gift are required to fill out and submit a Non-Cash Donation/Gift-in-Kind form along with the in-kind gift.
 The Advancement Office will

-- Appeals must not compete with the priorities of the College.
+- provide a gift-in-kind receipt for tax purposes and list them as a donor in the annual Investor's Report. - Appeals must not compete with the priorities of the College.
 Please consider the following reasons: - i.
 Department appeals redirect gifts from the College's unrestricted Annual Fund and can jeopardize the financial stability of the College. - ii.
-Campus funding priorities are established by the President and the Board of Trustees. - Excessive solicitations and/or unapproved solicitations may jeopardize funding for the College. - The Vice President of Institutional Advancement must approve projects before gift solicitation can be requested.
+Campus funding priorities are established by the President and the Board of Trustees. - iii.
+Excessive solicitations and/or unapproved solicitations may jeopardize funding for the College. - The Vice President of Institutional Advancement must approve projects before gift solicitation can be requested.